 "I have so many cases regarding the issue of ID.me problems, it's hard for me to count through all my cases.
 But, most of [my clients] are having technical issues or are waiting so long to get their benefits after completing their ID.me website [uploads] ...
 There are so many issues ... [e]specially the fact that there is a language barrier because ... everything they are doing with ID.me is all in English only.
+186

-One French-speaking claimant we interviewed demonstrates the harsh consequences of ID.me's failures.
+One French-speaking claimant we interviewed demonstrates the harsh consequences of New York's use of ID.me.
 After losing his job as a cleaner at JFK Airport in March 2020, he eventually got UI benefits with the help of his roommate, who spoke English.
 However, in May 2021, NYSDOL suddenly cut off his benefits.
 He eventually received a letter in English explaining that he was under investigation for fraud, and his benefits would be withheld until he could establish his eligibility.
 The instructions for how to comply with the ID.me documentation requirements were all in English.
-He called the number on the letter multiple times but could not multiple photos, his Social Security Card, Permanent Resident Card (green card), and other documentation through the ID.me software.
+He called the number on the letter multiple times but could not reach anyone.
+The worker eventually got help with translation from a non-profit and submitted multiple photos, his Social Security Card,

+Permanent Resident Card (green card), and other documentation through the ID.me software.

-Despite complying with the requirements, NYSDOL never reinstated his benefits.
-He tried contacting ID.me through video and telephone calls, as well as NYSDOL, but his attempts were all unsuccessful.
+Despite complying with the requirements, his benefits were delayed for months.
+He tried contacting ID.me through video and telephone calls, as well as NYSDOL multiple times for months.
 Because of his lack of UI and the financial instability that followed, he could not pay rent, was evicted from his apartment, had to sign up for food stamps, and could not pay for transportation or food.
 He was forced to move into a homeless shelter.
+Through the help of an advocate, his benefits were eventually reinstated, but due to the economic instability caused by this delay, he continues to reside in a shelter.
+187

-&lt;sup>178 The list of primary identification documents includes: U.S. or Canadian Driver's License; Permanent Government-issued Photo ID (paper documents are not accepted); State-issued ID; U.S. Passport or Passport Card; U.S. Permanent Resident Card, Employment Authorization Card or Certificate of Naturalization; Veteran Health ID Card, DHS Trusted Traveler Card; Tribal-issued Photo ID; and, for claimants living outside the U.S., a National ID card.
+178 The list of primary identification documents includes: U.S. or Canadian Driver's License; Permanent Government-issued Photo ID (paper documents are not accepted); State-issued ID; U.S. Passport or Passport Card; U.S. Permanent Resident Card, Employment Authorization Card or Certificate of Naturalization; Veteran Health ID Card, DHS Trusted Traveler Card; Tribal-issued Photo ID; and, for claimants living outside the U.S., a National ID card.
 Id.

-The list of secondary identification documents-a claimant must provide two of these if they can only present one primary identification document-includes: Social Security Card; DOD or Consular Certificate of Birth Abroad; DoS Certification of Report of Birth; U.S. Voter or Health Insurance Card; U.S. Birth Certificate; College Certificate; Border Crossing Card; Native American or Canadian Indian tribal document or card; W-2, 1099, or 1098 Forms; Insurance Statement; and Auto Insurance Cards.
-Id.
+The list of secondary identification documents-a claimant must provide two of these if they can only present one primary identification document-includes: Social Security Card; DoD or Consular Certificate of Birth Abroad; DoS Certification of Report of Birth; U.S. Voter or Health Insurance Card; U.S. Birth Certificate; College Certificate; Border Crossing Card; Native American or Canadian Indian tribal document or card; W-2, 1099, or 1098 Forms; Insurance Statement; and Auto Insurance Cards.

-Insurance Cards.
-Id.

-Insurance Carson ID.
-Email from LSNYC Senior Advocate Paralegal Wilkins (Aug.
+Cards.
+Id.Email from LSNYC Senior Advocate Paralegal Wilkins (Aug.
 5, 2021).

 Id.; NCLEJ Interview with The Legal Aid Society Paralegal Stanton; See N.Y.
 Unemployment Ins.
-Coal., Letter to NYSDOL Commissioner Roberta Reardon, NYS Repartment of Labor's Implementation of Claimant Identity Verification Through ID.me (Dec.
+Coal., Letter to NYSDOL Commissioner Roberta Reardon, NYS Department of Labor's Implementation of Claimant Identity Verification Through ID.me (Dec.
 3, 2021) (on file with author).

-NCLEJ Interview with Worker 1; NCLEJ Interview with Worker 6; NCLEJ Interview with Worker 3; NCLEJ Interview with MinKwon Center for Community Action Human Resources & Operations Specialist Lee; NCLEJ Interview with LSNYC Senior Paralegal Brito; NCLEJ Interview with NYLAG Mobile Legal Help Center Volunteer Attorney Formal Attorney Farrell.
-NCLEJ Interview with LSNYC Senior Paralegal Brito.
-NCLEJ Interview with LSNYC Senior Paralegal Brito.
-NCLEJ Interview with VOLS Staff Attorney Roseman; NCLEJ Interview with NYLAG Mobile Legal Help Center Volunteer Attorney Farrell.
-See email from LSNYC Senior Advocate Paralegal Wilkins, supra note 180.
-NCLEJ Interview with Worker 6.
+NCLEJ Interview with Worker 1; NCLEJ Interview with Worker 6; NCLEJ Interview with Worker 3; NCLEJ Interview with MinKwon Center for Community Action Human Resources & Operations Specialist Lee; NCLEJ Interview with LSNYC Senior Paralegal Brito; NCLEJ Interview with NYLAG Mobile Legal Help Center Volunteer Attorney

-reach anyone.
-The worker eventually got help with translation from a non-profit and submitted